Best & Worst Honda Accord Years

 The Neutral Years: 2009

-The 2009 model year for the 8th Generation Honda Accord can be classified as neutral.
-It was a year when Honda worked to address some of the problems that plagued the initial 2008 model year.
+The 2009 model year for the 8th Generation Honda Accord can be classified as impartial.
+It was a year when Honda worked to address some of the issues that plagued the initial 2008 model year.

 However, while the 2009 Accord came with updated interior materials and an expanded list of standard equipment, it still had some of the issues from 2008, notably the airbag deployment problems.